Aptimex/portl/README.md

 Commands:
 - `config path/to/config/file`: specify a Wireguard configuration file to use (see caveats).
 - `up [path/to/config/file]`: brings up a namespaced Wireguard interface; either uses the config file specified by previous `config` command, or configures the one passed as an argument
-- `upin NAMESPACE [path/to/config/file]`: works like `up`, but creates the Wireguard interface in `NAMESPACE` before moving it into the configured Portl namespace
+- `upin NAMESPACE [path/to/config/file]`: works like `up`, but creates the Wireguard interface in `NAMESPACE` before moving it into the configured Portl namespace, to enable tunnel nesting
 - `show`: shortcut to run `wg show` within the configured namespace.
 - `down`: removes the Wireguard interface and namespace created by `up` or `upin`.
 - `exec CMD...`: run an arbitrary command within the namespace created by `up`.